TauAnalytikx/World-Job-Lay-offs/README.md

 - **GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # Data Cleaning
-Each query for this project aimed at investigating specific aspects of the world job lay-offs.
+Each query for this project aimed to investigate specific aspects of world job lay-offs.
 Here’s how I approached each question:

 (i).
 Create a data_staging table to clean the dataset and remove duplicates